 For almost three decades, Phillips Law Group has been representing injury victims and obtaining millions in settlements and verdicts on behalf of our clients in Maricopa and Yavapai counties and across Arizona.
 We successfully recovered $3 million for a patient who suffered brain damage due to medical malpractice.
 We also obtained $470,000 for a delay in treatment and $325,000 for a misdiagnosis case.

-Our Peoria medical malpractice lawyers are available to review your situation and discuss your potential legal options in a free consultation.
+A Peoria medical malpractice lawyer at Phillips Law Group is available to review your situation and discuss your potential legal options in a free consultation.
 You pay no upfront fees unless we help you recover compensation.